“Science itself does not always know why a thing is so.” – God’s World: A Treatise on Spiritualism (T. W. Stead. 1919)

 Stage Five: Communication

 In some cases communication is established through a code of knocks.
 This may be two knocks indicating a “yes” and one knock indicating a “no” or some other established pattern.
-Sometimes speech is achieved.
-In almost all of these cases there seems to be a gradual process which starts with whistles, slurps, growls and so on.
-At first, mutterings or distant voices will be heard.
-Next, the voice will be said to sound robotic.
-Finally, witnesses will claim regular speech is achieved.
-The poltergeist will then be able to speak as a normal person and will begin to make statements.
-Claims by the poltergeist about their identity are usually grande.
-They may claim to have been a murderer, a victim, a suicide, or even a famous person.
-When claims are checked out they will usually be determined to be false.
-According to Mathews, it is rare for a poltergeist to have knowledge of events outside of what is widely known within the community.
-Mathews does not mention this, but it is interesting that many claimed spirit-contacts through a Ouija board also share these same characteristics of deceit[i].
+Sometimes speech occurs.
+In almost all of these cases, there seems to be a gradual process which starts with whistles, slurps, growls and so on.
+At first, mutterings or distant voices can be heard.
+Next, the voice is said to sound robotic.
+Finally, witnesses have claimed regular speech is achieved.
+At this point, the poltergeist will be able to speak as a normal person might as they begin to make statements.
+Claims by the poltergeist about their lifetime identity are often grande.
+They may say they were a murderer, a victim, a suicide, or even a famous person.
+When these statements are checked out they will usually be found to be false.
+According to Mathews, it is rare for a poltergeist to have knowledge of events outside of what is widely known within the community it appears in.
+Mathews does not mention this, but it’s interesting to me that many claimed spirit-contacts through Ouija boards share these same characteristics of deceit[i].

 Stage Six: Climax

 The poltergeist activity will suddenly increase to a point it had never reached before.
 This may last several hours or several days.
-If the poltergeist can talk it may state that it’s going to be leaving soon.
+If the poltergeist can talk it may state that it’s going to leave soon.
 Unlike previous claims, however, this will generally turn out to be true.

 Stage Seven: Decline

 According to Mathews, “the decline is almost always much shorter than the build-up.”
 The poltergeist will lose its abilities in reverse and gradually become weaker.